peterrhodesdev/social-games/README.md

 # Social Games

-Multiplayer online games with chat.
-This project was built with React.js, Tailwind CSS, Node.js, Express.js, and Socket.IO.
+Multiplayer online games with video and text chat.
+This project was built with React.js, Tailwind CSS, Node.js, Express.js, Socket.IO (WebSocket), and simple-peer (WebRTC).

 Check out the project deployed on Heroku here: